Freidel-Maillet type equations on fused K-matrices over the positive part of $U_q(\widehat{\mathfrak{sl}}_2)$: The Rosso embedding and the Freidel-Maillet type equation

 We also define the short-hand notation

 The algebra $U_q^+$ has a presentation with two generators $A,B$ and the \textit{$q$-Serre relations}

 Our main result is motivated by a presentation for $U_q^+$ of \textit{Freidel-Maillet type}, due to Baseilhac \cite[Theorem 2.10]{baseilhac1}.
-The main equation of the presentation involves R-matrix, a $\widehat{\text{R}}$-matrix with scalar entries, and a K-matrix. .
+The main equation of the presentation involves an R-matrix, an $\widehat{\text{R}}$-matrix with scalar entries, and a K-matrix.
 Let $t$ denote an indeterminate.
 The R-matrix and the $\widehat{\text{R}}$-matrix are given as follows:

 where $\diag(~)$ denotes the diagonal matrix with the given diagonal.

 In order to display the K-matrix in closed form, we now recall an embedding of $U_q^+$ into a $q$-shuffle algebra $\mV$ due to Rosso \cite{rosso1,rosso2}.